 From teenagers in the inner city to the elderly living in rural America, there is no one in this country immune to the dangers of drug addiction.
 That is because drug addiction does not discriminate.
-It impacts the lives of men and women of all races, religions and socioeconomic groups.
-Understanding drug addiction is an important part of helping a loved one who is suffering from the disease.
-The following information is presented to help those who are living in silence with a drug addiction, or those want to reach out and help another person who is suffering from addiction.
+It impacts the lives of men and women of all races, religions, and socioeconomic groups.
+Understanding drug addiction is an important part of helping a loved one who is suffering from the condition.
+The following information is presented to help those who are living in silence with a substance addiction or substance abuse problems, or those want to reach out and help another person who is suffering from addiction.

 Most Common Types of Drug Addiction

-Currently there are a number of different types of drug addiction “making the rounds” at treatment centers (and unfortunately, emergency rooms) around the United States.
+Currently, there are a number of different types of addiction “making the rounds” at treatment centers (and unfortunately, emergency rooms) around the United States.
 These conditions include:

 - Cocaine addiction